SysCV/sam-hq/README.md

 ---------------
 If you find HQ-SAM useful in your research or refer to the provided baseline results, please star :star: this repository and consider citing :pencil::
 ```
-@inproceedings{sam_hq,
+@article{sam_hq,
+    title={Segment Anything in High Quality},
     author={Ke, Lei and Ye, Mingqiao and Danelljan, Martin and Liu, Yifan and Tai, Yu-Wing and Tang, Chi-Keung and Yu, Fisher},
-    title={Segment Anything in High Quality},
-    booktitle = {arXiv},
+    journal = {arXiv:xxxx.xxxxx},
     year = {2023}
 }
 ```